 If you are in an unprotected area, get upwind of the contaminated area, attempt to find shelter as quickly as possible, and listen to university officials for instructions.

 NOTE: Do not attempt to clean up a hazardous chemical spill.
-Clean up coordination will be by Physical Plant and performed by The Cambridge Fire Department or Triumvirate Environmental - Telephone 800.966.8050.
+Clean up coordination will be by Facilities and performed by The Cambridge Fire Department or Triumvirate Environmental - Telephone 800.966.8050.

 Lesley’s Science Department has a Chemical Hygiene Plan that addresses lab spills.